 The impediment to the advancement of apabetalone's development continues to be financing.
-We estimate the total cost of the BETonMACE2 study to be on the range of US\$80 million.
+We estimate the total cost of the BETonMACE2 study to be in the range of US\$80 million.
 Since our PCC study requires the recruitment of a much smaller patient cohort, as well as shorter treatment and follow-up durations, this trial will cost a small fraction of BETonMACE2.
 As a result, we expect to be able to move forward with the PCC trial prior to securing a much larger cash infusion.
-We are in active discussions with multiple parties regarding financing and/or co-development opportunities for apabetalone.
+We are in active discussions with multiple parties regarding financing, co-development, and/or licensing opportunities for apabetalone.